-- How will we extend the learning for students who have already demonstrated proficiency?
+- How will we extend the learning for students who are already proficient?

-What do we want all students to know and be able to do?
+What do we want students to know and be able to do?

-How do we know if the students have learned it?
+How will we know if they learn the material?

-How will we respond when some students do not learn it?
+How will we respond when some students do not learn?

-How will we extend the learning for students who have already demonstrated proficiency?
+How will we extend the learning for students who are already proficient?

 What are the Benefits of Professional Learning Communities?